oracle-livelabs/security/database/secure-legacy-application/configure-adb-instance/configure-adb-instance.md

 ### Prerequisites

 This lab assumes you have:
-- Oracle Cloud Infrastructure (OCI) Tenancy Account
+- Oracle Cloud Infrastructure (OCI) tenancy account

 ## Task 1: Create an ATP database instance.